mhpranta12/LMS/README.md

 ## Features Completed
 ## Backend
+- Authentication via JWT
-- Full CRUD for Books maagement .
+- Full CRUD for Books management .
 Also books by branch and by category view
+- Create, Update for branch
+- Create, Update for category
+- Create, Update for Loan ( Borrowing book)
+-

 ## Frontend
 - Book List for All of the books